actionml/harness-cli/README.md

-# The Harness CLI v0.4.0
+# The Harness Control Client
+### **Version 0.4.0, for Harness 0.4.0**

-The Harness Command Line Interface uses a connection to a running Harness Server to do administrative tasks.
+The Harness Command Line Interface uses a connection to a running Harness Server to perform administrative tasks.
+Out of the box it is configured to communicate with http://localhost:9090 but a simple change will point it to any Harness server.

 ## Deprecation Notes

- - **This CLI will replace** the one embedded in Harness.
-This will happen in Harness-0.5.0-SNAPSHOT.
-Until we deprecate and remove the integrated CLI this one will coexist and perform the same functions as the integrated one but with a new command-name `harness-cli status` instead of `harness status`.
-Once we switch this will become the only CLI and will become`harnessctl status` etc.
+ - **This CLI duplicates and replaces** the one integrated in Harness 0.4.0.
+The integrated CLI will be removed in Harness-0.5.0-SNAPSHOT and replaced by this one.
+Until we deprecate and remove the integrated CLI this one will coexist and performs the same functions as the integrated one but with a new command-name `harness-cli status` instead of `harness status`.
+Once we switch this will become the only CLI and will become`harness-cli status` etc.
  - This CLI **cannot be used to start or stop** Harness, use the integrated cli to do this. `harness start` and `harness stop` should work.
- - You must add the `harness-cli` script to your PATH and to be safe it should be before the embedded Harness CLI.
+ - You must add the `harness-cli` script to your PATH and to be safe it should be before the integrated CLI.
- - **The Harness Python SDK is now included**: You will need to install the Harness Python SDK as well as dependent packages as shown in Setup.
+ - **The Harness Python SDK is now included** in this project: You will need to install the Harness Python SDK as well as dependent packages as shown in Setup below.

-These restrictions will be removed in harness-0.5.0-SNAPSHOT

 ## Requirements